National Enquirer (1836)

 The National Enquirer was an abolitionist newspaper founded by Quaker Benjamin Lundy in 1836, sponsored by the Pennsylvania Anti-Slavery Society.
 It was renamed the Pennsylvania Freeman after John Greenleaf Whittier took over as editor in 1838.
 Initial offices were at 223 Arch Street.
-It was to have been moved to the new abolitionist building, Pennsylvania Hall, but had not yet been when that building was destroyed by arson in May of 1838.
+It was to have been moved to the new abolitionist building, Pennsylvania Hall, but had not yet been when that building was destroyed by arson in May 1838.